familyofhope/website/pages/pages-root-folder/index.md

 # to use the main color or success, alert or secondary.
 # To change colors see sass/_01_settings_colors.scss
 #
-callforaction:
+# callforaction:
-    url: /contact/
+#     url: /contact/
-    text: 'Mailing List and Contact Information'
+#     text: 'Mailing List and Contact Information'

 #   style: alert

 permalink: /index.html
 ---

-Welcome to Family of Hope, Dave Osborne's mission in Kisumu, Kenya.
+&nbsp;

+# Dave is moving to the Middle East ... stay tuned for more!

 <!-- div id="videoModal" class="reveal-modal large" data-reveal="">
   <div class="flex-video widescreen vimeo" style="display: block;">